 Whether you are an undergraduate or graduate student, you must meet certain enrollment requirements to receive and maintain federal financial aid.
 Review the requirements.

-If you are no longer eligible for federal financial aid, you may be responsible for returning a portion of an award to the federal aid program—a process known as Return of Title IV Funds (R2T4).
+If you withdraw, drop, or do not complete all of the courses you are scheduled to attend, you may have disbursed funds returned to the federal government—a process known as Return of Title IV Funds (R2T4).
 Learn more.

 Do you have questions about financial aid?
 If you haven’t yet applied to Walden, please contact an enrollment specialist at 855-646-5286 in the United States.
 If you are a current student, please contact a financial aid advisor at [email protected] or call 1-800-WALDENU (1-800-925-3368).